parcel To australia

 Even though distance can be a challenge, it’s now easier than ever before because World Options offers great carriers who import and export goods to and from Australia in one online shipping portal.

 Businesses can send a document, parcel, package or pallets by air or sea to and from Australia in just a few clicks.
-Instead of being restricted to using on carrier, or wasting time logging into multiple carrier websites to compare shipping rates now businesses can compare price, speed and service from multiple carriers using World Options.
+Instead of being restricted to using a carrier, or wasting time logging into multiple carrier websites to compare shipping rates now businesses can compare price, speed, and service from multiple carriers using World Options.

-Book shipments to and from Australia using world leading carriers FedEx, UPS, DHL, TNT through one account World Options account.
+Book shipments to and from Australia and cities such as Sydney, Melbourne, Brisbane and Perth using world-leading carriers FedEx, UPS, DHL, TNT through one account World Options account.

-When a customer logs into they’re World Options account, they simply enter the shipment weight, dimensions and destination to view multiple prices from all the above carriers in seconds.
+When a customer logs into their World Options account, they simply enter the shipment weight, dimensions and destination to view multiple prices from all the above carriers in seconds.

 INTERNATIONAL COURIER SERVICES TO AUSTRALIA

 - UPS International Services: Express Saver – by 12 pm (1-5 business day)

 - DHL International Services: Express Worldwide – time sensitive

 - TNT International Services: Express - Global Express – Economy

 In addition to the general advice for shipping around the world, businesses should be aware of the following facts when it comes to shipping to Australia: